Joshuailuma/solana-counter-program/README.md

 ## Running the program
 -  ` npm i` to install the dependencies
-- `anchor run test` to run the test script on the localnet
+- `anchor test` to run the test script on the localnet

 ## Author
 Joshua Iluma